maarons/blog/src/software/2012-10-07-installing-gentoo-on-an-encrypted-partition.md

 WARNING: At the time of writing genkernel doesn’t support UUID matching for `*_keydev`, you’ll need [this patch][uuid-patch] to make it work.

+UPDATE: This was merged into genkernel 3.4.45 — you don’t need to do anything extra to get the cool UUID matching.

 Now run:

     grub2-mkconfig -o /boot/grub2/grub.cfg